smashed-toes/dot-interview/README.md

 ## Instructions

 For running the file locally, run `npm run dev` from the shopping-app directory.
-To spin up the mock server for the api containing all product data, separately run `npm run start-server` (also from the shopping-app directory).

 ## Infrastructure Choices